 - self-publish short stories – either as singles or collections.

 Well, you have three options in theory.
 The odds of the first are astronomical, the prospects of the second aren’t much richer.
 (Sorry, that’s the truth.)
-And while the third option is certainly in your own clammy hands, and could open a whole new world for you, it also comes with a plethora of new challenges.
+While the third option is certainly in your own clammy hands, it also comes with a plethora of new challenges.

-There’s no sugarcoating it here but don’t get dissuaded either; there is a path ahead for the adventurous short story writer.
+There’s no sugarcoating it, but don’t be dissuaded; there is a path ahead for the adventurous short story writer.

 Short Story Publishers

 Your dreams might include a short story collection published by a venerable New York House.
 The reality is that publishers only tend to acquire short story collections from the very most successful of their large stable of existing authors, and even then only in certain genres.

 And even then, the publisher and agent would probably rather the author had written another novel instead – such is the respective commercial demand for short stories versus novels.